 It’s worth noting that methylation speed depends partly on genetics.
 The enzyme COMT (catechol-O-methyltransferase) is one of the main players here and may run fast, slow, or average depending on your DNA.
 This means supplementing with methyl donors (like high-dose methyl folate or B12) isn’t always a one-size-fits-all solution and can make some people feel worse.
 Similarly, popular supplements like quercetin may also not be helpful with a slow COMT.

 The good news is that diet and lifestyle play a powerful role in supporting detoxification pathways.
-Key strategies include:
+Key strategies will always depend on your individual results, but can include:

 • Supporting methylation with other nutrients like magnesium, choline, and creatine can be a game changers but again should be personalised to your needs.